Shocktails! Halloween Cocktails & Recipes

 A bewitching bar of shriek-worthy sippers!

 Brew up a table of boooos-y drinks your grown-up goblins will love!
-Set the mood with eerie "fog" floating around your punch bowl using a Mist Maker inside a plastic cauldron.
+Set the mood with eerie dry ice "fog" floating out of a plastic cauldron tucked into your punch bowl.
 Create a "tombstone" menu out of black poster board (available at Party City stores) with an extra piece on top covered in black gauze and a spooky skull-'n'-bones design.
 Click through the pics above for more Shocktail ideas and serve up a to-die-for bar that'll quench the thirst of all monsters, mummies and vampires!

 Gothic-glam martinis with wicked

 Elegant Bone-Chilling Black Martinis are just the thing for blood-thirsty vampires, glam goths and crypt-dwelling ghouls of every stripe.
 To make: Mix 3 1/2 oz. black vodka with 1/2 oz. black raspberry liqueur in a cocktail shaker with ice.
 Rim the glasses with bits white rock candy, and tie on a single bone with a bit of black tulle to send shivers up their spines!
 Serve on an antique-looking tray for a chilling haunted mansion feel.
 Creep over to Wicked-Cool ‘Black & Bone’ Candy Buffet Ideas for creepy-chic sweets and decorating ideas to match!

 Zombies are hot this year!
 Wake up a party for the un-dead with classic Corpse Reviver No. 2 cocktails along with bottles of spirits, wine or soda with wacky Zombie Tonic labels.